 Then there are the holistic experts that say NO–all the overuse of sunscreens is what causes Vitamin D deficiency in 41% of people of all ages.
 They say it’s necessary to spend some time in the sun without sun protection to convert the sun’s rays into vitamin D. They also believe that the chemicals in sunscreen are toxic and might actually contribute to skin cancer, rather than prevent it.

 So who should we believe?
-There are so many different opinions on what’s correct in terms of sun safety, but I must say that I agree with the holistic experts that our body needs to convert the sun’s rays into Vitamin D, but we need to do it sensibly.
+There are so many different opinions on what’s correct in terms of sun safety, but I must say that I agree with the holistic experts that our body needs to convert the sun’s rays into Vitamin D, but we need to do it sensibly and safely.

 Do you wonder about what type of sunscreen to use, should we even use it, and if so, when and how to use it?
 I’ve made a list of 10 simple sun safety tips that I’d like to share to help you out: